reviewboard/reviewboard/docs/manual/glossary.rst

        <https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail>`_ for more
        information.

+   DMARC
+       Domain Message Authentication, Reporting & Conformance.
+This is an e-mail standard for specifying policies around e-mail sender validation, allowing spoofed/malicious e-mails to be rejected or quarantined, amongst other capabilities.
+See the
+       `Wikipedia article <https://en.wikipedia.org/wiki/DMARC>` and the
+       official `DMARC website <https://dmarc.org/>` for more information.

+       Review Board checks DMARC rejection/quarantine policies before attempting to send e-mails on behalf of users.
+See :ref:`email` for more information.

    Draft
        A term used for a review request or review that's been created or modified but not yet published for others to see.
 We store these in a